balderdashy/sails-docs/Getting-started.md

 At this point, if you visit (http://localhost:1337/) you will see the default home page.

-Now, let's get Sails to do cool stuff
+Now, let's get Sails to do cool stuff.